Communications Tools & Resources

 Use our flyer and infographic to illustrate that Investment in water reuse builds communities that are modern, sustainable and stable—ready for families to flourish and businesses to grow.

-Water Reuse Activity Book for Students
+Water Reuse Activity Booklet

 The booklet was produced in partnership with the Project WET Foundation and the Arizona, Colorado, Florida, and Texas WateReuse State Sections.
-The booklet is available on the Project WET store.
+The booklet is available on the Project WET store

 Policy Briefs